-Limes are a vibrant-green fruit with a bright green flesh, acidic lemon taste, and specific aroma.
-And it is like a green lemon, with just a few minor differences.
-We use limes for cooking and cocktails mostly, because it’s healthy and tasty too.
-But, is this fruit good for the guinea pigs?
+Limes are vibrant-green fruit with a bright green flesh, acidic lemon taste, and specific aroma.
+It is like a green lemon with just a few minor differences.
+We use limes for cooking and cocktails because it’s healthy and tasty.
+But, is this fruit good for guinea pigs?
 Let’s see below.

 Can guinea pigs eat limes?
-No, guinea pigs can’t eat limes.
-This fruit is acidic, but it has some sugar and it is sweeter than a lemon.
+Guinea pigs can’t eat limes.
+This fruit is acidic, but it has some sugar.
 Because of these things, lime can’t be given to guinea pigs.
 The digestive tract of cavies is not meant for digesting lots of sugars.
 Also, the stomach of guinea pigs might become upset from the high acidity of this fruit.

-- Good digestion – this fruit has fibers too, and it’s a known fact that fibers improve the digestion and work up the stomach too.
-Just be careful with the serving size; too much fiber might upset the stomach, but a normal amount in moderation is ok.
+- Good digestion – This fruit has fibers.
+Fibers are well known for their ability to improve digestion and work up the stomach.
+Just be careful with the serving size.
+Too much fiber might upset the stomach, but a normal amount in moderation is fine.

 Nutrition Facts of Limes